-When it comes to signing contracts related to the provision of goods and services, it is imperative that the consumer reads very carefully the terms, conditions and clauses that have been inserted, including the “small print”.
-In consumer contracts it is unlawful to use unfair terms, or terms or combination of terms which are unfair, and any such term inserted in any consumer contract shall be deemed never to have been so inserted.
+When it comes to signing contracts related to the provision of goods and services, you must carefully read the terms and conditions and any clauses that might have been inserted, including the “small print”.
+In consumer contracts, it is unlawful to use unfair terms or a combination of terms that are unfair, and any such term inserted in any consumer contract shall be deemed never to have been so inserted.

 The Consumer Affairs Act defines an unfair term as any term in a consumer contract, which on its own or together with other terms creates a significant imbalance between the rights and duties of the buyer and seller.
 It is also unfair if it causes the contract’s performance to be detrimental to the consumer or if it causes its performance to be significantly different from what the consumer was reasonably expecting.
 Likewise, a term contrary to the requirements of good faith is also deemed unfair.

 The unfairness of a term is assessed according to: